JestinGigi/Cirrhosis_prediction/README.md

 # Cirhosis Prediction
 Cirrhosis is a late stage of scarring (fibrosis) of the liver caused by many forms of liver diseases and conditions, such as hepatitis and chronic alcoholism.
 ## Table of Content
+> Click on left *three line menu* to view headings
 - [Dataset](https://www.kaggle.com/datasets/fedesoriano/cirrhosis-prediction-dataset)
 - [Attributes](#attributes)
 - [Exploratory Analysis](#exploratory-analysis)